arben-grepi/Clutch3Documents/PRIVACY_POLICY.md

 We may share your information in the following circumstances:

-- **With Other Users:** Your videos may be reviewed by other app users as part of the peer review system.
-Your name and statistics may be visible to other users in groups and competitions.
+- **With Other Users:** Your videos may be viewed by other members of groups you join.
+Your name and statistics are visible to other users in groups and competitions.
+Videos are automatically verified by our backend AI system rather than manual peer review.
 - **Service Providers:** We use third-party services (Firebase, Google Cloud Platform) to host and process your data.
 These services are bound by confidentiality agreements.
 - **Legal Requirements:** We may disclose your information if required by law or in response to valid requests by public authorities.
 - **Business Transfers:** In the event of a merger, acquisition, or sale, your information may be transferred to the new entity.